Decorative table clock in gilded bronze, early 19th century

 Description

 This table clock made of gilded bronze from the early 19th century is a charming standing clock in the French Empire style.
-The arched case, flanked by two putti—one seated with a book and the other standing with one foot resting on a book, focused on playing a musical instrument; the clock's base with two rectangular steps and a decorative frieze featuring floral motifs in the Empire style add elegance to the piece, while the beaded semi-circular feet ensure good stability.
+The arched case, flanked by two putti—one seated with a book and the other standing with one foot resting on a book, focused on playing a musical instrument; the clock's base with two rectangular steps and a decorative frieze featuring floral motifs in the Empire style add elegance to the clock, while the beaded semi-circular legs ensure good stability.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details